 modes and their impact on transport are studied.

 Turbulent processes are the main cause for the particle and energy losses observed in fusion plasmas.
 The group investigates the fundamental mechanisms of turbulence and their dependence on plasma parameters.
 As main diagnostics, microwave reflectometers are employed to measure density fluctuations, mean profiles and flows from the scrape-off layer to the plasma core.
 For data interpretation, particular emphasis is given to comparisons with advanced turbulence simulation codes.
-The group builds the core of the Helmholtz Virtual Institute on “Plasma Dynamical Processes and Turbulence Studies using Advanced Microwave Diagnostics”.

 Main research topics are: